 Learn About Money in Politics and the Attack on Voting Rights

 It’s very important to learn about Stamp Stampede’s mission and goals, and stay informed about this issue.
 If you’re looking for a basic understanding of money in politics and voting rights, check out our quick guide here.
 To learn even more, you can browse our list of online resources, recommended books and films, and educational videos to help get you started.
-These resources outline the influence of unregulated money in politics and highlight some of the different reforms that advocates and representatives are pursuing.
+These resources outline the influence of money in politics and highlight some of the different reforms to fix our democracy.

 - Talk to politicians.
 Talk to your elected representatives or any political candidates you meet during an election year.

 - Contact local media outlets.
-Write or call-in to your local newspaper, news website, or TV station to tell them about the Stampede and your own stamping efforts.
+Write or call-in to your local newspaper, blog, or TV station to tell them about the Stampede.
 You can even write an op-ed or Letter to the Editor for them to publish.

 - Customized digital widgets.
 Add a StampStampede.org widget to your website or your emails.